San Patricio Plaza: 2010-present

+The chain previously operated in the mall's Food Court from 2006 until the Food Court's remodel in 2012.

+On October 22, 2023, it was announced that the former Bed Bath & Beyond location would be replaced by Burlington in the summer of 2024.
+The store was inaugurated on June 21, 2024.

+On February 27, 2025, the mall launched a new ad campaign for its 60th anniversary.
+As part of the celebration, an exhibition showcasing photos and items of the mall across its history will be added, which will remain operational until late 2025.

+Felicilandia

 Opened in 1972, Felicilandia, an amusement park, was located on the grounds of the San Patricio Plaza for about two decades.

-In 1991, a storage building behind Felicilandia was bought by the owners of San Patricio Plaza and converted into another part of the mall, a two story building right by the amusement park which added eight stores and offices to the mall.
+In 1991, a storage building behind Felicilandia was bought by the owners of San Patricio Plaza and converted into another part of the mall, a two-story building right by the amusement park which added eight stores and offices to the mall.

 Felicilandia was a year-round attraction which remained open for two decades.
-When it closed in the mid 1990s, some of the amusement rides were relocated for use elsewhere.
+When it closed in the mid-1990s, some of the amusement rides were relocated for use elsewhere.

 An exhibit at the San Patricio Plaza created in 2014 and closed in 2018 included pictures and a little history of when Felicilandia was there.
 Located in Guaynabo, a highly populated municipality, Felicilandia is a place steeped in nostalgia for some residents of Puerto Rico.

 The park had a ferris wheel, bumper cars, mini-planes, a main roller coaster, a children's roller coaster, a children's ride where kids could drive cars up and down a play mountain, with a bridge included.